I love this super easy Valentine Kool-Aid Candy Suckers Recipe and couldn’t wait to share it with you today!

 Step 2: Place lollipop sticks in mold and put in freezer until ready to use.

-Step 3: Combine granulated sugar, water and corn syrup in a large pan.
-Cook sugar mixture on medium-high heat until you get to 300 degrees.
+Step 3: Combine granulated sugar, water, and corn syrup in a large pan.
+Cook the sugar mixture on medium high heat until you get to 300 degrees.
 This is considered the hard crack stage and where you need it to get to successfully make hard candy.

 You can use a candy thermometer to check your temperature.
 You’ll want to make sure the granulated sugar is completely dissolved.